Paying customs and GST duties on an imported vehicle

 If you intend to live here for more than 12 months, you need to register any vehicles you’re bringing with you immediately.

 Step 1.
-Make your Customs declarations online on the
+Make your Customs declarations online to pay any:

 Documents you need to submit to Customs either by